bssayla/InfoCv/README.md

 # InfoCV

 InfoCV is a resume processing tool that extracts and processes information from PDF and DOCX files using Large Language Models.
-The tool leverages the Hugging Face Transformers library to process resumes and extract structured information.
+The tool leverages Ollama to process resumes and extract structured information.

 ## Table of Contents